SORMAS-Foundation/SORMAS-Docker/README.md

 ## Project Objectives
 This project aims to build docker images for the SORMAS application.

+## Firewall

+The host running the Docker installation with the SORMAS application should be behind a external firewall.
+Several containers open ports on the underlying host and circumvent the local firewall on the host (iptables).

 ## Quick Start

 If you would like to set up a local instance for testing, follow these instructions